Job Mentoring Definition:

 3. Mentoring is subjective based on the mentor’s mentality:

 In a mentor-mentee relationship, the mentor has a very important role.
 The mentor is responsible to provide the necessary skills and training to the assigned employee.

 However, the work of the mentor is subjective and based upon his mentality.
 This makes it harder for the mentee to learn things out of the box.

 The mentor may only teach what he or she thinks is important.
 Thus, the scope for development is very limited.

 There are innumerable pros and cons of the job-mentoring program.
 However, understanding all the aspects of the program is essential before deciding in or against the program.
 The benefits that I have listed above may outnumber the drawbacks but the drawbacks are not limited to those.

 However, the number of drawback and benefits should not affect the decision.
-Moreover, there is always a scope for solution.
-Businesses requires good problem solving skills.
+Moreover, there is always a scope for the solution.
+Businesses require good problem-solving skills.

-On a similar note, employers, employees and mentor should always look forward to solve the problems that occur in the way of the job-mentoring program.
+On a similar note, employers, employees, and mentor should always look forward to solving the problems that occur in the way of the job-mentoring program.